gmacario/easy-build/build-yocto/README.md

 Building the Docker image
 -------------------------

+    $ cd .../easy-build
-    $ docker build -t gmacario/build-yocto .
+    $ docker build -t gmacario/build-yocto build-yocto/

 Running the Docker image
 ------------------------

-You may use the `run.sh` script:

-    $ cd .../build-yocto
-    $ ./run.sh
+Type the following command to instantiate a clean development environment for the Yocto Project:

+    $ docker run -ti gmacario/build-yocto

+Optionally, you may use the `--volume=[host-src:]container-dest` option to share a directory between the host and the container, as in the following example

+    $ docker run -ti --volume=${PWD}:/home/build/shared gmacario/build-yocto

+Please refer to https://docs.docker.com/engine/reference/run/#volume-shared-filesystems for details

 Congratulations!
 You can now execute the Yocto Project tools to create your own embedded Linux distribution.